Homomorphisms to 3-manifold groups: Outline of proofs

-A graph of groups is {\em minimal} if there are no proper invariant subtrees of the Bass--Serre tree.
-Let $G$ be a group, and $\mc{A}$ and $\mc{H}$ families of subgroups closed under conjugation.
-An \emph{$(\mc{A}, \mc{H})$--splitting} of $G$ is a splitting of $G$ in which all edge groups are in $\mc{A}$ and all groups in $\mc{H}$ are elliptic.

 Throughout this paper a \emph{$\delta$--hyperbolic space} is a geodesic metric space in which all geodesic triangles are \emph{$\delta$--thin} in the sense of \cite[Definition III.H.1.16]{bridhaef:book}.
 We remark that if a geodesic metric space has $\nu$--slim triangles (in the sense of \cite[Definition III.H.1.1]{bridhaef:book}) then it has $4\nu$--thin triangles.
+If $X$ is a geodesic metric space and $x,y \in X$ then we denote any geodesic between $x$ and $y$ by $[x,y]$.